-MHN's Professional Relations Representatives actively outreach to individual network providers to confirm their demographic information.
+MHN's Provider Relations Representatives actively outreach to individual network providers to confirm their demographic information.
 Individual practitioners are contacted every 6 months, and practice groups and facilities are contacted annually.
 This outreach includes verification of the following:

 - Provider name

-- Provider address (both billing and practice)
+- Provider address (mailing, billing and practice)

-- Confirmation of contracted networks (ie: products)
+- Confirmation of contracted networks (ie: products/lines of businesses)

-- Group affiliations (if applicable)
+- Group affiliations (if applicable )

 - Admitting privileges (MD's only)

 - Specialties

 - NPI Number

 - CA license number

 - Board Certification (MDs only)

-- Languages spoken by the provider (See P&P PR08 for more detailed information on auditing of languages)
+- Languages spoken by the provider

 - Phone number(s)

 - Fax number

 - Email address

 - Whether they are accepting new patients

-- Office hours (For Medi Cal and Cal Medi Connect regions only
+- Office hours

-- Handicap accessibility (For Cal MediConnect handicap accessibility includes parking, exterior building, interior building and restroom)
+- Handicap accessibility (handicap accessibility includes parking, exterior building, interior building and restroom)

-3.2 Notification of practice and demographic information changes:
+3.3 Notification of Practice and Demographic Information Changes:

 All providers must provide MHN with their credentialing information, as well as their specialty, gender, work address, work fax number, work telephone number and work email address for each of their health care delivery sites.
 Providers must also indicate whether or not they are accepting new patients at each practice site.
 Providers must notify MHN via phone, in writing, or online through the Provider Portal at www.mhn.com, at least 30 calendar days prior to any change in their address, business telephone number, office hours, tax identification number, bilingual language abilities, professional license number and, if applicable, DEA or CDS registration number.
 Providers must also update MHN whether or not they are accepting new patients at each of their practice sites.